 From 2007 to 2010, Rep. Bolinsky was Director of Marketing and Regulatory Affairs at IDQ/Interdynamics.
 During that time, he co-authored state and federal legislation to reduce the effects of global-warming and developed an industry-first, consumer-friendly recycling program for automotive air conditioning systems.
 His work was written into Congress’ bipartisan American Clean Energy & Security Act of 2009.
 As trade association liaison for the Automotive Refrigeration Products Institute, he collaborated with industry peers, legislators, U.S. & state EPA entities, consumer advocacy & environmental groups, achieving positive outcomes.
 Previously, he was a Senior Group Product Manager at ITW/Permatex from 2002 to 2007.

-Rep. Bolinsky resides in Newtown with his wife of 33 years, Luisa Fritz-Bolinsky, and children.
-Their 28-year-old daughter, Rachel, is a 2012 UConn grad with a Masters from the University of Hartford in 2015.
-She currently is a locally practicing family therapist, licensed by the State of CT.
-Their 23-year-old son, Matthew, is a 2017 Summa Cum Laude PITT grad and a first-year law-student at George Washington University, in our nation's capitol.
+Rep. Bolinsky resides in Newtown with his wife of 35 years, Luisa and children.
+Their 30-year-old daughter, Rachel was married to Adam in 2019.
+She's a UConn grad with a Masters from the University of Hartford and is currently a locally practicing family therapist, licensed by the State of CT.
+Their 25-year-old son, Matthew, is a PITT grad and a third-year law-student at George Washington University, in our nation's capitol.
 Luisa and Mitch are incredibly proud of the fine people their children have grown to be.